Andy Ibáñez Preview, Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.99 team ERA that ranks ninth across all league pitching staffs.
+- The Guardians have the 10th-ranked team ERA among all MLB pitching staffs (4.01).

-- Guardians pitchers combine to surrender 172 home runs (1.1 per game), the first-fewest in the league.
+- Guardians pitchers combine to allow 172 home runs (1.1 per game), the first-fewest in the league.

-- McKenzie (0-2 with a 6.17 ERA and 15 strikeouts in 11 2/3 innings pitched) makes the start for the Guardians, his fourth of the season.

-- In his most recent time out on Sunday, the righty tossed 1 2/3 innings against the Baltimore Orioles, giving up three earned runs while surrendering one hit.
+- His most recent time out came on Tuesday against the Cincinnati Reds, when the righty tossed 3 1/3 innings, surrendering five earned runs while giving up four hits.

-- The 26-year-old has a 6.17 ERA and 11.6 strikeouts per nine innings across three games this season, while giving up a batting average of .205 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.